rugg07/Clarity/README.md

-Here's a professional README file tailored for your GitHub repository:

 # Clarity

 Welcome to the **Clarity** repository.
 This project is a comprehensive web application designed to provide users with a seamless experience, integrating various modern web technologies and services.